-Greener development will benefit all sectors of Canada’s economy and will create long-term jobs
+Greener development will also benefit all sectors of Canada’s economy and will create long-term jobs

-Ms. Leroux stated that the world must go green and solutions will be in high demand.
+Ms. Leroux also stated that the world must go green and solutions.
+For it will be in high demand.
 The Paris Climate Summit defined the direction and scope of what will be required over the short, medium and long terms.
-This is why she is convinced that Canada must take a clear position in this crucial global shift and use it as a driver for development.
+This is why she is convinced.
+Especially that Canada must take a clear position.
+Moreover in this crucial global shift and use it as a driver for development.

 “Greener growth will benefit all sectors of the Canadian economy and will be a source of long-term jobs in the near future.
 Major infrastructure investments are needed to stimulate the economy across Canada.
 Let’s take this opportunity to invest in clean technologies.
 They will help us to consolidate our expertise, help businesses and workers to be more productive, and will benefit future generations.”